AavashGyawali/Alien-Run/README.md

 To play the Alien Adventure Game, follow these steps:

 1. **Install Python:** Make sure Python is installed on your system.
-If not, you can download and install Python from the official website: [python.org](https://www.python.org/).
+If not, you can download and install Python from the official website: [python.org](https://www.python.org/downloads/).

 2. **Install Pygame:** Open your terminal or command prompt and run the following command `pip install pygame` to install the Pygame library:

 3. **Download the Game:** Clone or download the game's source code from the [GitHub repository](https://github.com/AavashGyawali/Alien-Run.git).

 4. **Run the Game:** Navigate to the project directory using the terminal or command prompt.
-Execute the `game.py` file by running the following command:
+Execute the `game.py` file by running the following command `python game.py`:

 Make sure Python is installed on your system.
 If not, download and install Python from the official website: python.org.